gSchool/ada-developer-skills/03-git/gitignore.md

 ## The Ignoring Files Globally

 If you want git to ignore certain files everywhere across all of your repositories you can create a file in your home directory.
+This is great to keep from pushing unwanted files to github or another remote repository yourself, but it does **not** prevent a teammate from doing so because the global file only applies to _your computer_.

 You can create the file in terminal with: